-Every 10 years, as mandated by the U.S. Constitution, the federal government undertakes a census of the U.S. population to determine the allocation of seats held by each state in the House of Representatives.
+Every 10 years, as mandated by the US constitution, the federal government undertakes a census of the population to determine the allocation of seats held by each state in the House of Representatives.
 The next federal census will begin on April 1, 2020.

 In addition to determining federal representation, the census is used to distribute federal funding to states and local governments.
-In the Golden State, more than 70 federal programs that benefit our residents use the Census data and population counts as part of their funding formulas, including the Community Development Block Grant Program, as well as funding for roads, school programs and lunches, children’s health insurance, Head Start and foster care.
+In California, more than 70 federal programs that benefit our residents use census data and population counts as part of their funding formulas, including the Community Development Block Grant Program, as well as funding for roads, school programs and lunches, children’s health insurance, Head Start and foster care.